• Skip to primary navigation

 Timeline: August 11, 2020 (11 months out)

-We knew that we really wanted to fly first or business class since the flights would be long.
-We got spoiled when we were able to book flights on Delta One to Paris on skymiles a few years ago and were able to lay down and sleep most of the way to France.
+I knew that I really wanted to fly first or business class since the flights would be long.
+I got spoiled when I found a crazy deal on Delta One to Paris using skymiles a few years ago and I was able to lay down and sleep most of the way to France.
 It was the most comfortable I had ever been on an airplane, and I was hooked.
-It’s not really something we splurge on for shorter flights, but being a long one & my 40th birthday, we wanted to make it work.
-But we were also prepared to make it work on regular tickets if it was the difference between getting to go on the trip or not since our financial situation wasn’t where we expected it to be.
+It’s not really something I splurge on for shorter flights, but being a long one & my 40th birthday, I wanted to make it work.
+But I was also prepared to make it work on regular tickets if it was the difference between getting to go on the trip or not since my financial situation wasn’t where we expected it to be due to the pandemic.

-I don’t know if it was because we purchased the flights the day they were posted, but we ended up finding an amazing deal for the flights.
-We debated waiting for the return flights to post, as round trip or multi-way tickets are often a better deal that one way tickets.
-But we finally decided to go ahead and use the points on Chris’ travel credit card to purchase our outbound flights, and wait to use the points on my travel credit card to purchase our return flights.
-It was too good of a deal to pass up, and splitting the flights meant we could use more of our points.
+I don’t know if it was because I purchased the flights the day they were posted or the travel industry suffering from the pandemic, but I ended up finding an amazing deal for the flights.
+I debated waiting for the return flights to post, as round trip or multi-way tickets are often a better deal that one way tickets.
+But I finally decided to go ahead and use the points on one of my travel credit cards to purchase our outbound flights, and wait to use the points on my other travel credit card to purchase the return flights.
+It was too good of a deal to pass up, and splitting the flights meant I could use more of my points.

-We are traveling Tanzania on KLM Royal Dutch Airlines, and will be flying business class thanks to an amazing deal & travel points earned on Chris’ Capital One Venture Card.
-We leave from Atlanta, GA, USA and arrive in Kilimanjaro, Tanzania after a 5 hour layover in Amsterdam.
+I will be traveling Tanzania on KLM Royal Dutch Airlines, and will be flying business class thanks to an amazing deal & travel points earned on the Capital One Venture Card.
+I leave from Atlanta, GA, USA and arrive in Kilimanjaro, Tanzania after a 5 hour layover in Amsterdam.

 Added 1 Day to the Front of the Trip